liussi/images/README.en.md

 # Images

+This project was created using Create React App.

 Our program offers a convenient way to browse through photos based on your query.
 It includes a search field where you can enter keywords to search for photos.
 Upon searching, you'll receive results in the form of multiple photos displayed on the page, with pagination.

 To view a photo in a larger size, you can click on the "View" button.
 This opens a modal window with the selected photo, allowing you to examine the image in detail.